sunnyallana/book-review-api/README.md

-# Express.js Book Review System
+# Book Review API

-The Express.js Book Review System is a web application that allows registered users to add, modify, and delete book reviews.
-It utilizes JSON Web Tokens (JWT) for user authentication and sessions for managing user sessions.
+The Book Review API is a web service built using Node.js and Express.js that facilitates the management of book reviews.
+Registered users can add, modify, and delete book reviews, while also accessing information about books based on ISBN, author, and title.
+The API incorporates JSON Web Tokens (JWT) for user authentication and session management.

 **Author: Sunny Allana**
 **GitHub: [Sunny Allana](https://github.com/sunnyallana/)** <br/>